-Lake County submitted their personal property written audit plan and was current for the 2015 valuation period.
+Lake County submitted their personal property written audit plan and was current for the 2016 valuation period.
 The number and listing of businesses audited was also submitted and was in conformance with the written audit plan.
 The following audit triggers were used by the county to select accounts to be audited:

+- Businesses in a selected area

 - Accounts with obvious discrepancies

 - New businesses filing for the first time

 - Same business type or use

 - Businesses with no deletions or additions for 2 or more years

-- Non-filing Accounts Best Information Available